weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_07_Lab06_Ex1_Roles_and_Permissions.md

 # Module 7 - Lab 6 - Exercise 1 - Manage Roles and Permission Policies

-In this exercise you will continue in your role as Holly Dickson, Adatum’s Enterprise Administrator.
+In this exercise you will continue in your role as Holly Dickson, Adatum’s Messaging Administrator.
 Holly has been tasked with managing admin roles and permission policies for Adatum.
 The CTO has asked Holly to create a new management role group that allows an administrator to remotely access a mailbox without having the password.

 In this exercise Holly will return to the Exchange Admin Center, but this time she will access it from her client computer (LON-CL1) through the Microsoft 365 admin center.